 If this is the case, you will notice lateral or small gaps at the end of the laminate planks.

 3. Inadequate Dry or Acclimation Time

-If you don’t leave enough time for the laminate floor to acclimate before high foot traffic or before putting heavy items on the floor, the laminate planks will become separated.
+You must allow laminate planks to acclimate for 3-5 days before using the floor.
+However, the laminate planks will separate if you don’t leave enough time for the planks to acclimate and put heavy items on the floor.
 This can cause both longitudinal and lateral gaps between the laminate planks.

 4. Temperature Changes

 Temperature changes can cause both lateral and longitudinal gaps in the laminate flooring.
 This is when rapid and extreme changes in temperature cause the laminate planks to shrink and expand excessively.
 The continuous shrinking and expansion of the laminate planks will eventually cause separation or gaps between the planks.

 If you arrange the laminate planks incorrectly, they won’t lock with each other and will separate.

 Installing laminate planks is like solving a puzzle.
 Just like not all pieces of the puzzle will fit together, not all planks of laminate floors will fit together too.